cdapio/cdap/docs/loom-docs/source/rest/image.rst

    * - 200 (OK)
      - Successfully created
    * - 400 (BAD_REQUEST)
-     - Bad request, server is unable to process the request or a hardware with the name already exists in the system.
+     - Bad request, server is unable to process the request or an image with the name already exists in the system.

 Example